 Medications for osteoporosis

-Medications may be prescribed once osteoporosis is diagnosed.
-To diagnose osteoporosis, your health care provider will use a bone mineral density (BMD) study to measure the levels of calcium and other minerals in a section of bone.
+Healthcare providers typically prescribe medicine for an osteoporosis diagnosis.
+To diagnose osteoporosis, your healthcare provider will use a bone mineral density (BMD) study to measure the levels of calcium and other minerals in a section of bone.

 A variety of medications are available to treat osteoporosis including:

-Bisphosphonates, such as alendronate (Fosamax), and risedronate (Actonel), which can decrease bone loss and possibly increase bone density
+- Bisphosphonates, such as alendronate (Fosamax), risedronate (Actonel), ibandronate (Boniva), and zoledronic acid (Reclast), which can decrease bone loss and possibly increase bone density

-Hormone replacement therapy (estrogens) may be considered in some cases.
-Hormone replacement therapy is no longer considered as a first line of treatment due to serious risks, such as increased risk of blood clots, breast cancer, and uterine cancer.
+- Hormone replacement therapy (estrogens) may be considered in some cases.
+Hormone replacement therapy is no longer considered as a first line of treatment of osteoporosis due to serious risks, such as increased risk of blood clots, breast cancer, and uterine cancer.

 Exercises for osteoporosis